Help for installation

 The corresponding documentation files should be placed in DIRECTORY/share/doc/html/MODULE_NAME ; where MODULE_NAME is the name of the rc and scro/pyscro files, with the images in DIRECTORY/share/doc/html/images.

-The DIRECTORY can be either the installation folder of the folder - also named AMIRA_ROOT or AVIZO_ROOT, or an independent folder, thereafter named AMIRA_LOCAL or AVIZO_LOCAL.
+The DIRECTORY can be either the product installation folder - also named AMIRA_ROOT or AVIZO_ROOT, or an independent folder, thereafter named AMIRA_LOCAL or AVIZO_LOCAL.
 The custom resources are loaded at the startup of the application, so you may have to restart the software for the script modules to be accessible.

 Installation in the software installation folder: The custom resource will only be available in the selected version of the software, and accessible to all users of the computer.
 In case you upgrade the version of Amira-Avizo, you will have to re-install the resources.
 Un-installation is not necessarily simple, as you need to remember which files have been added.